Conservation Status: IUCN Red List – Least Concern to Endangered

 To date, the Genome10K Project has sequenced more than 200 vertebrate genomes, and is completing sequencing of the giraffe - which is in serious population decline - using samples from our Frozen Zoo®.
 Information encoded in the genomes of threatened and endangered species revealed by the Genome10K project will be instrumental to conservation efforts, contributing new information on life history, genetic disease and disease risk factors, and population history.
 This information will significantly increase our understanding of how to sustainably manage reticulated giraffe populations.

-Our Global Partnerships and Community Engagement teams are working with our partners to develop a socio-ecological research project in northern Kenya that examines giraffe population levels, movements, and ecology, as well as traditional ecological knowledge, attitudes, beliefs, and behaviors of local herders living alongside giraffe.
+Our Population Sustainability and Community Engagement teams are working with our partners to develop a socio-ecological research project in northern Kenya that examines giraffe population levels, movements, and ecology, as well as traditional ecological knowledge, attitudes, beliefs, and behaviors of local herders living alongside giraffe.
 Our interdisciplinary approach will result in community-based conservation interventions, including community outreach and education programs.